-Taco balls with Bisquick are a fun and delicious snack or finger food meal that combines the Mexican flavors we love in a bite sized appetizer.
-Made with seasoned meat and cheese into golden and crispy bites of yum in the oven.
+Our Bisquick taco balls recipe is a fun and delicious snack or finger food meal that combines the Mexican flavors we love in a bite sized appetizer.
+Made with seasoned ground beef and cheddar cheese baked into golden and crispy bite we love.

 We have two ground beef recipes for you here.
 One you can see below and another can be made in a muffin tin wrapped in dough.
 Both are delicious, perfect for taco Tuesdays, and always a Super Bowl appetizer hit.